10 Best Things To Do And See In Marbella, Spain

 How to get to Marbella, Spain?

-Where to park in Marbella, Spain?
+Where to park in Marbella?

 Marbella offers many paid parking lots in the city, but if you want to save some money you can try to find a free place on the streets near Teatro Ciudad de Marbella, like Calle Rodrigo de Triana.
+In December we didn’t have any problems with that.

-Reach Marbella by bus
+To Marbella by bus

 Restaurants, accommodations, and map